Stephen Broadbent

 Stephen Broadbent is a British sculptor, specialising in public art.
 He was born in Wroughton, Wiltshire in 1961 and educated at Liverpool Blue Coat School.
 In Liverpool he studied sculpture for four years under Arthur Dooley.

 He has created public sculptures for communities across the UK and for international projects.
-His sculptural practice is based upon meaningful placemaking, creating artworks which resonate with the environments in which they're placed.
-This is often achieved through community collaboration, looking and listening to the stories a place has to tell, to create a unique design which becomes an integral part of its surroundings.
+His sculptural practice aims to create artworks which resonate with the environments in which they are placed, often achieved through community collaboration.

 Significant works

-Broadbent contributed to the remodelling of Bridge Street in Warrington town centre, the site of the 1993 Warrington bomb attacks that killed two young children with a 'River Of Life' memorial.
-The design is intended to give hope for the future, and takes the form of a fountain - a "river" running down the street bringing healing and refreshment.
+Broadbent contributed to the remodelling of Bridge Street in Warrington town centre, the site of the 1993 Warrington bomb attacks that killed two children.
+His 'River Of Life' memorial is intended to give hope for the future, and takes the form of a fountain and a river running down the street, bringing healing and refreshment.

-He has created two versions of the 'Reconciliation Triangle'.
+He has created two versions of the Reconciliation Triangle.
 The first, in 1989, represented connections between Liverpool, Glasgow and Dublin.
 The second marked the legacy of the slave trade in the histories of Liverpool, Richmond, Virginia and Benin.
 The sculptures in each connected city are identical (apart from the addition of low-relief bronze designs), marking the historical connections between locations whilst creating a new one in a process of healing.

 His sculptures on Littlehaven Promenade, South Shields and Keel Square, Sunderland, both contributed to winning entries into the 2015 Northern Design Awards.

 His largest work, 'Encounter', stands at junction 11 of the M62 Motorway at Birchwood, and incorporates telecommunications aerials within the metalwork.